 which if you choose to follow,

 will force the sentence against the Merchant there.

 Portia’s monologue is a powerful and beautiful argument for mercy over justice.
 While she is trying to persuade Shylock, the contrast of the religious images and the fact she is talking to a Jewish man creates an interesting tension.
-The play was written in a very Christian society and one that treated Jewish people appallingly.
-Jewish people were in fact, exiled from England at the time Merchant of Venice was written.
-There is underlying tension between these characters.
-Note Portia calls Shylock ‘Jew’ in the speech, though throughout the scene she switches between calling him ‘Shylock’ and ‘Jew’.
-Why does she do this?
-Note the use of Christian images; God, pray, blesseth, heaven, blessed, salvation, prayer.
+The play was written in a very Christian society—one that treated Jewish people appallingly.
+In fact, Jewish people were actually exiled from England at the time The Merchant of Venice was written.
+Identify and explore the underlying tension of these characters in regard to race and religion.
+Note the use of Christian language and imagery: “God”, “pray”, “blesseth”, “heaven”, “blessed”, “salvation”, “prayer”.

 Finally, don’t forget that Portia, posing as lawyer Balthazar, needs to be convincing.
 Therefore, spend ample time plotting out your objectives in this speech, as well as your actions that will carry you there.
 Note the way that she appeals to Shylock’s sense of compassion and mercy, humanising a character that is otherwise perceived as a villain and lesser citizen of Venice.